random-projects-coz-bored-and-ye/EXP-Selfbot/readme.md

 A lightweight Discord self-bot built with `discord.py-self` to automate periodic messaging and manage account presence.

-## ⚠️ Warning
+> [!WARN]
    **Self-botting is against Discord's Terms of Service.** Using this script can result in your account being permanently banned.
 Use at your own risk.
 I am not    responsible for your discors account getting banned

 ## Features
 - **Periodic Messaging**: Sends a custom message to a specific channel at set intervals.